MariusWilsch/claude-tts-output/ways-of-working-proposal.md

 ## 2. Communication Preferences

-### Primary Channel
-**Email** for strategic discussions, deliverable sharing, and important updates
+**Primary Channel:** WhatsApp for day-to-day communication and updates

-### Deliverable Storage
-**Microsoft Teams** for all documentation, analysis, and work products
+**Deliverable Storage:** Microsoft Teams for all documentation, analysis, and work products

-### Urgent Escalation
-For blockers requiring immediate attention: [To be defined - Slack/phone/other?]

 ---

-## 3. Deliverable Expectations
+## 3. Deliverable Review Process

-### Review Timeline
+**What Marius Commits To:**
+- Clear documentation with executive summary
+- Work products stored in Teams
+- Deliverables aligned with agreed priorities

+**What ARCHIBUS Team Commits To:**
-**Target:** Acknowledgment within 1 week of submission **Reality check:** Recognizing Miguel's schedule, flexible on exact timing
+- Review within 1 week of submission

-### Feedback Format
-**Minimum:** Simple acknowledgment ("received, looks good") **Ideal:** Specific feedback, questions, or action items when relevant

-### Deliverable Format
-- Documentation stored in Teams
-- Clear summary/executive overview at top
-- Action items or recommendations highlighted
+- Feedback with direction: specific guidance on what's working and what needs adjustment (e.g., "Good on X, adjust Y")
+- This allows Marius to act accordingly and iterate effectively

+**Why This Matters:** Feedback loop ensures work stays aligned with business needs and prevents working in isolation.

 ---

 ## 4. Onboarding Session (One-Time)

-**Purpose:** Establish baseline context for operating as product development lead
+**Purpose:** Establish baseline context for effective collaboration

 **Topics to Cover:**
 - Business goals and product strategy
-- Customer needs and target market
+- Customer needs and current sales pipeline
-- Current sales pipeline and commercial priorities
-- Decision-making boundaries (what I can decide autonomously vs. needs approval)
+- Decision-making boundaries
-- Success metrics (how do we measure if this partnership is working?)
+- Success metrics for the partnership

-**Duration:** 60 minutes
+**Duration:** 60 minutes (as Miguel recommended previously for account setup and orientation)

-**Timing:** As soon as feasible to establish foundation for ongoing collaboration

 ---

-## 5. Success Indicators

-This communication structure is working if:
-- Deliverables align with business priorities (not working in isolation)
-- Clear feedback loop exists (I know if work is helpful or needs adjustment)
-- Strategic context informs product decisions (understanding customer needs, pipeline)
-- Feeling integrated as product development lead (not external consultant)

----

 **Next Steps:**
-1. Miguel reviews this proposal
-2. Schedule onboarding session
+1. Schedule onboarding session
-3. Establish weekly 1:1 cadence
+2. Establish weekly 1:1 cadence
-4. Confirm all-hands meeting inclusion
+3. Confirm all-hands meeting inclusion